 Here is the fish after 12 hours in the fridge..

-The fish was very firm and smelled wonderful.
+The fish is very firm and smells wonderful.

-Rinse the fish under cold water and try to get off as much of the salt and rub as possible.
+Rinse the fish under cold water and try to get off as much of the rub as possible.
 The flavors have already done their job and what is left is not needed.
+Besides, it's important that the fish is very dry when the smoking begins and we'll add more rub and some maple syrup to the fish toward the end of the process.

-Lay the rinsed fish onto a Bradley rack for the drying process.
-I use a second Bradley rack over the top so I don’t have to worry about anything falling onto the fish in the fridge.
-(I have children and my projects aren’t always their top priority).
+Lay the rinsed fish onto a rack for the drying process.
+I use a second rack over the top so I don't have to worry about anything falling onto the fish in the fridge.

-Just a tip: Use wire bread ties to connect the two Bradley racks together.
+Just a tip: Use wire bread ties to connect the two racks together.

 Some folks dry the fish on the counter but I am a safety nut and I prefer to dry it in the fridge.